chicago-tool-library/circulate/README.md

  └─ as SENDGRID
  ```

- Using a different way of configuring the file storage or email services would require trivial code changes.
+ Using a different way of configuring the file storage or email services should require trivial code changes.

  The `Procfile` is configured to run database migrations during the release stage of deployment.